Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Sparse Synchronization

-Synchronization is a constructive heuristic, that reduces MGM from arbitrary cost orders to the Multi-LAP.
+\emph{GREEDA}, as a MGM meta-heuristic, applies to not just quadratic but arbitrary, \eg, linear, costs due to the interchangeability of the GM solver.
+It is therefore \emph{also} a synchronization method.
+Synchronization can be seen a constructive heuristic, that reduces MGM from arbitrary cost orders to a special case of the Multi-LAP.
 It has two stages.
-First, all $d(d-1)/2$ GM problems (with costs $ C^{p, q} $) are \emph{independently} solved, potentially in parallel, yielding matchings $ E^{p,q} \subset V^{p}\times V^{q}$ between all object pairs $ p,q\in[d] $.
-These matchings induce an, a priori, \emph{inconsistent} multi-matching $ E \coloneqq \bigcup_{p, q\in[d]} E^{p,q} $.
+First, all $d(d-1)/2$ GM subproblems between all object pairs $ p,q\in[d] $ (with costs $ C^{p, q} $) are \emph{independently} solved, potentially in parallel, yielding matchings $ E^{p,q} \subset V^{p}\times V^{q}$ .
+These matchings induce an, a priori, cycle-\emph{inconsistent} multi-matching $ E \coloneqq \bigcup_{p, q\in[d]} E^{p,q} $.
 Second, a cycle-consistent multi-matching $ E^* $ sharing the largest possible number of matchings with $ E $ is (approximately) recovered~\cite{arrigoni2017synchronization,bernard2021sparse,maset2017practical}, \ie,

 The recovering problem~\eqref{eq:sync} can be formulated as a \emph{synchronization Multi-LAP} between all objects $ V^{p} $ with costs